systeminit/si/DEV_DOCS.md

 Our Rust crates contain module and documentation comments that can be generated into static webpages by `rustdoc`.
 When in doubt, see if `doc` target for a Rust-based library has what you are looking for.

-## How Do We Generate Rust Documentation?

-As previously mentioned, for our Rust crates, we leverage `rustdoc` for seamless integration with [IntelliJ Rust](https://www.jetbrains.com/rust/), [rust-analyzer](https://rust-analyzer.github.io/), and more.

 ## Writing Rust Documentation